-Little Blue Herons are found across Florida nesting in freshwater sites as well as on coastal islands.
+Little Blue Herons are found across Florida nesting at freshwater sites as well as on coastal islands.
 Although they nest in colonies with other herons and egrets, they forage alone, primarily in freshwater habitats.
-They eat fish, shrimp, amphibians and insects and are vulnerable to the continuing alteration of wetlands caused by development.
-Learn about wading bird monitoring at Audubon’s Coastal Islands Sanctuaries, established in 1934 to protect the colonial waterbirds of the Tampa Bay area!
+They eat fish, shrimp, amphibians, and insects, and are vulnerable to the continuing alteration of wetlands caused by development.
+Learn about wading bird monitoring at Audubon’s Coastal Islands Sanctuaries, established in 1934 to protect the colonial waterbirds of the Tampa Bay area.

 Roseate Spoonbills are among the most stunning and recognizable birds along Florida’s shores -- their bright pink plumage with deep pink wing accents, orange tail feathers, and spoon-shaped bills make them easy to identify.
 The spoonbill’s plumage was highly prized by plume hunters and the species was largely extirpated in Florida by 1900.
 While their numbers have rebounded significantly, they are still at risk due to loss of habitat and erratic water levels in Florida Bay affecting food availability.
 To learn about their reproductive success and habitat use, scientists are banding these birds at nest sites around the state - if you see a banded spoonbill, report it here!

-Snowy Plovers are year-round Florida residents that nest on white sand beaches, near passes and along intertidal sand flats.
-They where it plucks small invertebrate animals from the breaking surf and forages for insects along the upper beach.
-Once common along Florida’s Gulf coast, Snowy Plover numbers are steadily declining primarily due to disturbance, predation and loss of habitat.
+Snowy Plovers are year-round Florida residents that nest on white sand beaches, near passes, and along intertidal sand flats.
+They pluck small invertebrate animals from the breaking surf and forage for insects along the upper beach.
+Once common along Florida’s Gulf coast, Snowy Plover numbers are steadily declining primarily due to disturbance, predation, and loss of habitat.
 High rises and other development along our coast prevent beaches from retreating in response to sea level rise, potentially leaving these solitary ground-nesters nowhere to go.
-Learn how Audubon’s coastal bird steward program is helping give these chicks a fighting chance.
+Learn how Audubon’s coastal bird stewardship program is helping give these chicks a fighting chance.

 Tricolored Herons are widely distributed across Florida, feeding primarily on fish from fresh and saltwater habitats.
-They are dark blue with a purple head and neck and white underparts, and have a distinct two-toned bill.
+They are dark blue with a purple head and neck, white underparts, and a distinct, two-toned bill.
 These birds are among the smaller waders in Florida.
 They nest colonially in freshwater and coastal island rookeries, where they must compete with larger species for the best nest spots.
 Learn about Audubon’s ColonyWatch program.

 Wilson's Plover Charadrius wilsonia

-Wilson’s Plovers are slightly more common than the Snowy Plover and more flexible in their habitat requirements however, monitoring data indicate both a declining population and a contracting range.
+Wilson’s Plovers are slightly more common than the Snowy Plover and more flexible in their habitat requirements.
+However, monitoring data indicate both a declining population and a contracting range.
 These plovers are solitary ground nesters that feed primarily on fiddler crabs and other coastal invertebrates.
 Development and disturbance to nesting areas from beach-recreation and management are significant causes of population decline.
 They are particularly susceptible to rising sea levels.
-Learn how Audubon’s coastal bird steward program is helping give these chicks a fighting chance.
+Learn how Audubon’s coastal bird stewardship program is helping give these chicks a fighting chance.

 Wood Storks are year-round Florida residents that nest colonially over water, usually in mangroves or cypress trees.
 Their feeding strategy relies completely on optimum water levels.
 They sweep their heads back and forth through the water with bill open until they make contact with a fish.
 They can only feed in shallow waters where fish are concentrated, and the seasonal dry-down of surface waters is crucial for nesting success.
 Drought also creates food shortages and reduces nesting success because the lack of a water buffer around nesting sites allows easy access by ground-level predators such as raccoons.
-Learn how Audubon scientists are working to understand threats to Wood Storks.
+Learn how Audubon is helping protect Wood Storks.